KieranLitschel/Coinz/app/src/androidTest/java/com/litschel/kieran/coinz/Readme.txt

    can get quite laggy if it has been running for a while, which can intefere with the timing of the espresso tests causing them to fail.

+3) I've noticed when running tests on my own system if it's under load from another process, this can slow down the emulator, which can causes tests to fail, so I wouldn't recommend running anything else intensive in the background whilst running tests.

-3) These tests rely on an uninterrupted internet connection and Firebase executing queries and updates within 5 seconds.
+4) These tests rely on an uninterrupted internet connection and Firebase executing queries and updates within 5 seconds.
 Naturally in rare cases one of these assumptions could be false, which would cause the test to fail.
 I've run the tests repeatedly and found no issues with them, so if a test does fail it is probably down to one of the two assumptions not being true.
 So if a test fails I'd recommend